Beliavsky/Fortran-code-on-GitHub/README.md

 [A-New-BellHope](https://github.com/A-New-BellHope/bellhop): mirror of the original Fortran BELLHOP/BELLHOP3D underwater acoustics simulators, with numerical properties and robustness improved and bugs fixed.
 These changes were made in support of the multithreaded C++/CUDA version of BELLHOP/BELLHOP3D: bellhopcxx/bellhopcuda

+[AquaCrop](https://github.com/KUL-RSDA/AquaCrop): crop growth model developed by FAO’s Land and Water Division to address food security and assess the effect of the environment and management on crop production.
+AquaCrop simulates the yield response of herbaceous crops to water and is particularly well suited to conditions in which water is a key limiting factor in crop production.

 [Automatic Numerical Tsunami Initial conditions: on-the-Fly rupture Areas and earthquake Scenarios (ANTI-FASc)](https://github.com/antonioscalaunina/ANTI-FASc): software enabling the fast computation of large ensembles of slip distributions on complex non-planar fault interfaces such as the subducting plates.
 An associated paper is [Probabilistic tsunami forecasting for early warning](https://www.nature.com/articles/s41467-021-25815-w), by J. Selva et al., Nature Communications (2021).

 [Anura3D_OpenSource](https://github.com/Anura3D/Anura3D_OpenSource): numerical modelling of large deformations and soil–water–structure interaction using the material point method (MPM)